JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 -  An Ethernet cable for the WIFI AP runs from the wall plate jack to the nearest Lan Closet outside our units.
    -  Labeled "IDF" - see notes below.
 -  Another Ethernet cable runs through our unit's walls into our distribution cabinets.
 Labeled as "WIFI".
-   -  Labeled "Panel" -- This short run through the walls to our Distribution Panel in the laundry is where our unit's Ethernet comes from.  (more info on tehat after the picture...
+   -  Labeled "Panel" -- This short run through the walls to our Distribution Panel in the laundry is where our unit's Ethernet comes from.  (more info on tehat after the picture...<br>
-   -  The picture is correct, they installed them upside-down so we could not fiddle witht he wires easily.
+   -  The picture is correct, they installed them upside-down so we could not fiddle with the wires easily.

 <img src="./AP-1.jpg">

 ####  Your author mentioned a dedicated"feeder" for ethernet from downstairs, it is not used.
 -  Instead, this short cable from the WIFI AP to our Distribution Closeet, they save the cost of gadgets downstairs to support the dedicated feeder that we MIGHT use for Ethernet.
 The Ethernet signal is sorted out by software inside the WIFI Aaccess Point instead and just sent a short distance to us from the spare port on the AP.
--

 * * *

 #### A bigger Picture.
 TLDR:  (Too Long, Don't Read - Really!)